Foodservice Management Professional, FMP, Mixologist, Culinarian Extraordinaire

 PLEASE READ OUR MAIN BLOG POST, PUBLISHED AT 12:01 A.M.

-[ix] We promoted the music of Buffalo Springfield beginning on Saturday, 17-November-2012 through Saturday, 24-November-2012.
-We hope you will seek this music out and consider adding it to your collection.
-You will be glad you did.
+[iii] We first began promoting the music of Trapeze beginning on Monday, 15-October-2018 through Saturday, 27-October-2018.
+We hope you will seek the music of this famed band out and consider adding it to your collection.